 My favorite scenes in the game because of how complicated they were.

 I was scratching my head on how to build out the design on this cutscene for a while.
-I was able to make it work, but I was unsure of how to make it appear something was coming up from below you.
-Then I thought about how to make it appear like something is below you.
+I was able to make it work, but I was unsure of how to make it appear something was coming up from below you for quite a while.

 XD Merging and zigzagging everywhere when learning to use the tool, it got smoother later.
 But you see my teammate sure tried hard to learn to use the tool.